 Up your appetizer game with these Surf and Turf Nachos.
 They're sure to be a big hit at game day parties and get togethers!

 - 3 garlic cloves, finely chopped

 - 1 tsp cumin

 - 1 tsp dried oregano

 - 1 Tbsp cooking oil

-- 1lb skirt steak, cut into 1/2 inch pieces
+- 1lb skirt or flank steak, cut into 1/2 inch pieces

 - 12oz shrimp (see note 1)

 - 10oz tortilla chips

 - 1 cup pico de gallo (see note 2)